 Chemistry 11 or an equivalent Advanced Level ABE Chemistry course

-At least one of the following: Biology 12 or BIOL 122 or BIOL 124 or an equivalent Provincial Level ABE Biology course.
+At least one of the following: Biology 12, Anatomy and Physiology 12, or BIOL 122 or BIOL 124 or an equivalent Provincial Level ABE Biology course.
 (Biology 12 or BIOL 122 is strongly recommended.)